Abhi07jith10/Abhi07jith10/README.md

 <p align="center">
 Hi there!
-My name is Abhijith and a recent ECE graduate with a passion for IoT development, embedded systems, and AI-integrated solutions.
-I enjoy building projects that bridge the gap between hardware and software — from ML-powered disease detection systems to smart automation interfaces.
-I'm currently exploring opportunities in software and IoT development to apply my skills in real-world applications.
-If you're interested in my work, have a project in mind, or just want to say hello, feel free to reach out through the contact options below.
+I'm Abhijith, a recent Electronics and Communication Engineering graduate with a strong passion for Web Development, Artificial Intelligence, and Software Engineering.
+I enjoy building innovative solutions that combine modern web technologies with AI-driven features to solve real-world problems.
+From developing responsive web applications and dashboards to creating machine learning models and intelligent automation systems, I am constantly exploring new technologies and expanding my skill set.
+I am currently seeking opportunities in Web Development, Software Development, and AI-powered application development where I can contribute, learn, and grow as a developer.
+If you'd like to discuss a project, collaborate, or simply connect, feel free to reach out through the contact options below.
 </p>

 <p align="center">